Hornbill-Docs/hdoc-guide/hdoc-guide/getting-started/create-new.md

 - Book Title
   - The most important attribute of a Book, the title is what will appear in the master index, search results and other key areas of the documentation system.
 The Book title must be meaningful and relevant and fit within the overall Library index structure.
-- Synopsys
+- Synopsis
   - Just as important as the title; one to five paragraphs setting out the purpose and topics for the Book to cover.
 - Audience
-  - Must define the target audience in accordance to the Hornbill Docs taxonomy specification.
+  - Must define the target audience in accordance with the Hornbill Docs taxonomy specification.
 - Table of Contents (optional)
   - Ideally this would be useful at proposal stage, but we understand that it's often not possible.